-The Harvard Kennedy School's Institute of Politics’ (IOP) was established in 1966 as a memorial to President Kennedy.
+The Institute of Politics at Harvard Kennedy School (IOP) was established in 1966 as a memorial to President Kennedy.
 The IOP’s mission is to unite and engage students, particularly undergraduates, with academics, politicians, activists, and policymakers on a non-partisan basis to inspire them to consider careers in politics and public service.
 The Institute strives to promote greater understanding and cooperation between the academic world and the world of politics and public affairs.

 The Institute oversees the John F. Kennedy Jr. Forum, one of the world’s premier arenas for political speech, discussion and debate.
 The IOP Fellows program offers a unique opportunity for political practitioners to spend the semester at Harvard interacting with and learning from students.